l-ramirez-lopez/prospectr/README.md

 _Last update: 24.09.2020_

-`prospectr` provides various utilities for pre--processing and sample selection of visible and near infrared spectral data with [R](http://cran.r-project.org/).
+`prospectr` provides various utilities for pre--processing and sample selection of visible and near infrared spectral data with `R`.
 While similar functions are available in other packages, like [`signal`](https://CRAN.R-project.org/package=signal), the functions in this package works indifferently for `data.frame`, `matrix` and `vector` inputs.
 Besides, several functions are optimized for speed and use